 Consider Him Who Revealed Himself

-- He Revealed Himself as He pronounced the horrific future
+- He Revealed Himself as He pronounced a horrific future.

 How do we respond to Him Who Revealed Himself?